-The 8th Clinical Natural Language Processing Workshop
+The 8th Workshop on Clinical Natural Language Processing

+At LREC 2026.
 Palma, Mallorca (Spain).
-11, 12 or 16 May 2026.
+Sat 16 May 2026.

 Call for Papers & Participation: The ClinicalNLP 2026 Workshop & Shared Tasks at LREC 2026